NadavShaar/react-grid-table/README.md

 This function is used for rendering a custom footer.

-By default the footer renders items information and pagination controls, you can render your own custom components and still use the table's callbacks.
+By default the footer renders items information and pagination controls, but you can render your own custom components and still use the table's callbacks.

 **Arguments:**
 | name | type | description | default value |